Privacy

 To keep exchanges on this site civil, safe and productive, we request that all users agree to the following conditions.

 - All materials and comments that you submit will be respectful and, to the best of your knowledge, truthful.
-Comments, documents and internet links all need to be clearly on topic.
+Comments, documents and internet links must be obviously on topic.

-- Take responsibility for what you say or submit by signing your real name to your comments and replies, and by using a valid email address so that we can contact you in case we need to.
-If you use an anonymous name, we will email you to ask for your real name.
+- We ask that you sign your real name to your comments and using a valid email address so that we can contact you in case we need to.
+If you use an anonymous name, an editor will email you to ask for your real name.
 If the email on your comment is not valid, then we will not publish the comment even if the content is insightful and well written.

-- It’s OK to express strong critical opinions (of either organizations and individuals) in a civil, clear, and productive manner.We will not publish personal attacks, insults or belittling remarks, direct or indirect, about individuals or groups.
-However, since some are more thick- (or thin-)skinned than others, we understand that there will be ‘gray area’ comments that some may find disrespectful while others do not.
-We reserve sole right to decide if a comment is or is not appropriate to post.
+- It’s OK to express strong differing opinions in a civil, clear, and productive manner.We will not publish personal attacks, insults or belittling remarks, direct or indirect, about individuals or groups.
+However, since some are more thick- (or thin-)skinned than others, there will be ‘gray area’ comments that some may find disrespectful while others do not.
+The editors are responsible for deciding if a comment is inappropriate to post.

 Am I the only one that caught this.
 This is an excerpt from the article regarding a second Alaska ferry coming to Bellingham.
 This is the first mention I have heard from someone further up in the food chain making mention of a passenger ferry in addition to the Chief going to Fairhaven.